connorrothschild/v4/src/routes/post/svelte-reactivity.md

 Imagine you run a very simple eCommerce site that has one purpose: to sell shirts.
 Your entire website is straight to the point: the user can select any number of shirts to buy, **but you need to make sure they don't exceed the current supply in your warehouse**.
 In order to solve this problem, we need to ping *an endpoint* that returns the number of shirts remaining.

 And so in this case, we will keep track of two elements that are characteristically related to one another but have no connection in our code: the state of the **user's cart** (frontend) and the **available remaining supply** (backend).
-When the user adds or removes a shirt from their cart, we want to ping the backend to update the remaining supply.
+When the user adds or removes a shirt from their cart, we want to ping the backend to check the remaining supply (accounting for all those other purchases that are coming in, since you run such a successful shop).

 Here's a minimal example: